Introduction

 A river bet is a wager made in the final betting round of a poker hand after the river card has been dealt.
 This bet can be made for value (if you believe you have the best hand) or as a bluff (if you think you can make your opponent fold a better hand).

-How to deal with the River Card in Poker?
+How do you deal with the River Card in Poker?

-To deal the river in Poker, follow these steps:
+To deal the river card in poker, follow these steps:

 Burn a card: Discard the top card of the deck face-down.